Jenova-Framework/J.E.N.O.V.A/README.md

 > [!IMPORTANT]
 > Jenova Supports Godot 4.2+, Windows 7 to 11 x64 and Linux x64, Mac support is not planned for now.
-> At the moment Jenova provides MSVC and GCC Support, However you can use Visual Studio on Windows directly without [Jenova MSVC Compiler Package](https://github.com/Jenova-Framework/Jenova-Packages/releases/tag/jenova-msvc-compiler-pkg-14.41.34120).
+> Jenova provides MSVC, Clang-cl, MinGW, LLVM Clang and GCC Support, However you can use Visual Studio on Windows directly without [Jenova MSVC Compiler Package](https://github.com/Jenova-Framework/Jenova-Packages/releases/tag/jenova-msvc-compiler-pkg-14.41.34120).
 >
 > If you need C++ Scripting with support Mac you can use [Godot Sandbox](https://github.com/libriscv/godot-sandbox).